We're a team of licensed healthcare, construction, and real estate professionals specializing in residential accessibility.

 Scott’s primary responsibilities at AHS involve all aspects of residential accessibility such as client and property assessments, development of construction plans, contractor solicitation, and project management.
 Scott is experienced in using various CAD programs, and his proficiency is illustrated by the sample drawings throughout the website.
 Scott also handles the project management services at AHS, which provides all parties with consistent quality assurance.

 His quest for knowledge remains quite evident.
-Since 2006, he’s acquired specialty certifications from the National Association of Home Builders (CAPS), National Association of Realtors (SRES), Accessible Home Improvement of America (CEAC), University of Southern California (Executive Certificate in Home Modifications), Rehabilitation Engineering and Assistive Technology Society of North America (ATP), and National Association of Realtor endorsed Certified Buyers Representative (CBR).
+Since 2006, he’s acquired specialty certifications from the National Association of Home Builders (CAPS), National Association of Realtors (SRES), Accessible Home Improvement of America (CEAC), University of Southern California (Executive Certificate in Home Modifications), Rehabilitation Engineering and Assistive Technology Society of North America (ATP), National Association of Realtor endorsed Certified Buyers Representative (CBR), National Association of the Remodeling Industry (NARI) Universal Design Certified Professional (UDCP), and Minnesota State Building Official Accessibility Specialist.
 In January of 2015 Scott was recognized by The American Occupational Therapy Association (AOTA) through his achievement in obtaining the Specialty Certification in Environmental Modifications (SCEM).
 This distinction has been accomplished by less than 1% of all occupational therapists nationally.

 Scott’s an avid contractor.
 That’s why it’s not unusual to find him operating heavy equipment, building a foundation, carefully crafting custom handrails, or renovating a full bathroom.